bradleyGamiMarques/PersonaGrimoire/README.md

   ### Echo
    * High performance web framework for Go.
 Minimal configuration required to get a server ready.

+  ### PostgreSQL
+  * Currently using this at Streemtech and its robust feature set supports the data types I wish to use.

+  ### GORM
+  * Another case of using this at Streemtech.
+It allows me to programatically map my objects to tables thereby reducing the mental load for creating and managing my databases.

 * Why build this project?
   * I already have a project called [PersonaCompendium](https://github.com/bradleyGamiMarques/PersonaCompendium).
   * I decided to revisit this idea in Go because I want to have a project to show to potential employers who are looking for Go developers.